Kyle Newman (speedway rider): Career

 After winning the Under-21 Queensland State title, and coming fourth in the final round of the Australian national titles Newman returned in 2011 as a squad member for his parent and hometown club Poole Pirates in the Elite League and also signed for Premier League club Newcastle Diamonds.
 It was at Newcastle in October where after being accidentally caught by another rider, as a result of the crash the handlebars punctured a main artery, and it is only due to the quick actions of the track's medical staff and major surgery that night at Newcastle hospital that Newman's life was saved and he has been able to carry on with his career, winning cup and league titles with Premier league team Somerset Rebels in 2012 and 2013, guesting for Poole Pirates in the 2013 Elite league final helping them to the title and achieving his first Elite League race win at Birmingham, and in 2014 being part of the Pirates team that won the Elite title.

-In 2014 he returned to the Pirates team after the introduction of 'fast track reserves' a system designed to aid the development of young British riders.
+In 2014, he returned to the Pirates team after the introduction of 'fast track reserves' a system designed to aid the development of young British riders.
 It worked out well for Newman who was voted the Pirates rider of the year in a vote on the Bournemouth Echo website.
 He earned 60% of the vote, in second place Maciej Janowski earned 31% of the vote.
 After a successful season in 2014 Poole decided to bring Newman back into the team for 2015.

 Individually, Newman has regularly competed in individual events in Europe and the UK, winning the Golden Hammer meeting at Wolverhampton in 2012, and twice winning the Belgian Gold Helmet in 2013 and 2014.
 Newman was also the first English rider to qualify for the European Under-21 final in 2012, a broken shoulder just days before the semi-final in Terenzano hampering his chance to qualify for the finals, and he finished in 11th place.
 Newman was given the wildcard at the GB round of the World Under-21 Championship at Coventry where he came joint fourth on 10 points which come the end of the season actually placed Newman 18th in the world from just one out of eight rounds.
 He rode in the Polish I Liga in 2015 (for Gniezno) and 2016 (for Piła).

+He was part of the Plymouth team that won the Premier League Four-Team Championship, which was held on 23 and 24 July 2016, at the East of England Arena.